 - Perfect speed for walking session

-- Height of treadle is more than average treadmill
+- The height of the treadle is more than the average treadmill

 - Sturdy build with 295 lbs runner weight capacity

 - Premium level ProShox tech for low impact on knees